idozohar/sandy-cheeks/README.md

 make sure to folloe this guide for further instructions :https://medium.com/@chinmayburgul/setting-up-mujoco200-on-linux-16-04-18-04-38e5a3524c85

-NOTE: as to-date, you cannot run mujoco 200 on Windows. pla make sure you preform all the downloads on Linux or that you have an operating virtual machine.
+NOTE: as to-date, you cannot run mujoco 200 on Windows. please make sure you preform all the downloads on Linux or that you have an operating virtual machine.

 Lilach Biton & Ido Zohar